 Kel O’Rourke can see his fingerprints everywhere he looks from his commentary box at the Canberra Greyhound Racing Club.

-As O’Rourke calls Murray Darling past the white pickets at the finish line in the AGH Demolition Maiden, he is reminded of the hours he spent building those pickets in his garage.
+As O’Rourke calls Murray Darling past the white pickets at the finish line in the AGH Demolition Maiden, he is reminded of the hours he spent building those very pickets in his garage.

-Off to the right is are the diosmas and nandinas O’Rourke planted.
+Off to the right are the diosmas and nandinas O’Rourke planted.
 Further right, as the lure speeds away and the greyhounds have nothing to chase, their tails wag as they play excitedly.

 O’Rourke swings around to his left to the “hundred-foot trees,” where he was responsible for taking down the dead ones.

 Long regarded as the voice of greyhound racing in the nation’s capital, O’Rourke says the Canberra Greyhound Racing Club is “almost ingrained in [his] DNA.”